 ESTHER: Empowerment, Solidarity, Truth, Hope, Equality, Reform

-ESTHER is an interfaith organization that builds community and works on justice issues that affect the Fox Valley.
-ESTHER’s task forces work on immigration, prison reform, transportation.
+ESTHER is an interfaith, nonprofit, grassroots organization that builds community and works on justice issues focusing on the Fox Valley and Oshkosh through the following task forces:

 Primarily addressing the needs of the Latino population, this group considers both the comprehensive national picture and local issues such as driver’s licenses and higher education.

-This task force addresses issues impacting public transportation in the Fox Valley area.
+This task force addresses issues impacting public transportation in the Fox Valley area and Oshkosh.

 Visit esther-foxvalley.org for meeting locations and times.